 ▲ The "decaying" exponential functions determine the transient part of the response while the constant term is the steady-state value.

-▲ Different evolution modes determine different values of the transient.
+▲ Different evolution modes determine different transient responses.

 Let us consider input signal belonging to the class of complex exponential functions: